qunitjs/jekyll-theme-amethyst/docs/getting-started.md

 Some ideas for what to do next:

 * Edit the [Home](https://github.com/qunitjs/jekyll-theme-amethyst/blob/example/index.md) page, and create other Markdown files.
-* Change the [config](https://github.com/qunitjs/jekyll-theme-amethyst/blob/example/_config.yml), e.g. to set the name and tagline of your site.
+* Change the [_config](https://github.com/qunitjs/jekyll-theme-amethyst/blob/example/_config.yml) file, e.g. to set the name and tagline of your site.
+See also [Amethyst theme configuration](./config.md) documentation.
 * Change colors in [amethyst-variables.scss](https://github.com/qunitjs/jekyll-theme-amethyst/blob/example/_sass/amethyst-variables.scss).
 * Change the top navigation links via [sitenav.yml](https://github.com/qunitjs/jekyll-theme-amethyst/blob/example/_data/sitenav.yml).
 * Add a LICENSE to your repository.